kartik-soni1404/Linux-Executable-Shells/README.md

 # Linux-Executable-Shells
-Shell files to ensure smooth functioning on linux
+I created these shell file(ofc using some predefined header filess) to ensure smooth functioning on linux